Spring Cocktail Napkins with Flower Embroidery DIY

 I am very excited about these DIY spring cocktail napkins with flower embroidery.
 They are the perfect budget-friendly spring craft.

-I had so much fun making these and they were really easy to make.
+I had so much fun making these, and they were easy to make.
 How could that be?

-I used a product commonly referred to as Stick and Stitch which is an embroidery stabilizer that has the embroidery design already printed on thin fabric.
-It sticks to the fabric and you just embroider on top of the design.
+I used a product commonly referred to as Stick and Stitch.
+This is an embroidery stabilizer with the embroidery design already printed on thin fabric.
+It sticks to the fabric, and you embroider on top of the design.

-When you are done, just put the cocktail napkin in warm water and the embroidery stabilizer just disintegrates.
-Any leftover design disappears too.
+When you are done, just put the cocktail napkin in warm water, and the embroidery stabilizer will disintegrate.
+Any leftover design will also disappear.

 Why I Made My Own Spring Cocktail Napkins